gsuuon/tabenol/notes/Design.md

 Architecture:
 - Set up for modular extensions, that is, separate extensions that are optionally installed by users which intercommunicate with notes service, e.g:
-    - Users can create an extension which listens for notes changes and backs it up to Dropbox or Drive
+    - external extension which listens for notes changes and backs it up to Dropbox or Drive
-    - Users can create an extension which shows notes with markdown parsing
+    - external extension which shows notes with markdown parsing
 ---
 ## Modes
 Users can switch between tabs and notes modes by clicking on the header